 Why don’t we catch up over a coffee today?

-One of the most underrated and underused punctuation is the semicolon.
+One of the most underrated and underused punctuation rules in ielts is the semicolon.
 The semicolon, symbolized with (;) can be to join two closely related sentences together, but we seldom use it.

 I watched a movie; it had an amazing storyline.

 I have an exam tomorrow; I can’t party tonight.

 In ielts punctuation rules,Colons, symbolized by (:) are majorly used to introduce item(s).